kubeflow/website/content/en/docs/pipelines/tutorials/benchmark-examples.md

 However, on the other hand, the cost of running a pipeline or a pipeline version involves much more uncertainty and sometimes quite high a cost.
 A pipeline or a pipeline version can have arbitrary components and hence running a pipeline or a pipeline version can incur arbitrary time and space complexities.
-E.g., the step in a pipeline can use a customized container imange which performs a super expensive training task.
-In addition, the runs in a Kubeflow Pipelines deployment also consume more DB space than pipelines, pipeline versions, experiments, etc.
+For example, the step in a pipeline can use a customized container image which performs a super expensive training task.
+In addition, the runs in a Kubeflow Pipelines instance also consume more DB space than pipelines, pipeline versions, experiments, etc.

-Therefore, when the performance and scalibility of Kubeflow Pipelines are in question, the simulated benchmark workloads are intended to focus on the operation of running a pipeline or a pipeline version in order to targe the pain point of Kubeflow Pipelines and reveal more useful information.
+Therefore, when the performance and scalability of Kubeflow Pipelines are in question, the simulated benchmark workloads are intended to focus on the operation of running a pipeline or a pipeline version in order to target the pain point of Kubeflow Pipelines and reveal more useful information.

 ## Prerequisites for Running Benchmark Scripts

 To use the provided benchmark scripts, you will need:

 1. A Jupyter notebook instance
-1. A Kubeflow Pipelines deployment
+1. A Kubeflow Pipelines instance
 1. A benchmark script
 1. A pipeline manifest

-The Jupyter notebook instance and the Kubeflow Pipelines deployment needed for running a benchmark can be hosted either on cloud or on a local machine, as long as the Jupyter notebook instance has proper accesses to the Kubeflow Pipelines deployment, e.g., be able to CREAT, GET, DELETE and LIST the pipeline, pipeline version, run, job and experiment in the Kubeflow Pipelines deployment.
+The Jupyter notebook instance and the Kubeflow Pipelines instance needed for running a benchmark can be hosted either on cloud or on a local machine, as long as the Jupyter notebook instance has proper accesses to the Kubeflow Pipelines instance, for example, be able to CREATE, GET, DELETE and LIST the pipeline, pipeline version, run, job and experiment in the Kubeflow Pipelines instance.

-One way of setting up everything and runnning a benchmark script is shown below as an example.
+One way of setting up everything and running a benchmark script is shown below as an example.

 ## An Example of Running Benchmark Scripts

-In this example, a Kubeflow Pipelines deployment is hosted on cloud and a Jupyter notebook instance is hosted on a local machine.
-The cloud cluster where the Kubeflow Pipelines deployment resides have two node pools: one is for running the Kubeflow Pipelines servers, e.g., ml-pipeline and ml-pipeline-ui, and the other is for running the pipelines.
+In this example, a Kubeflow Pipelines instance is hosted on cloud and a Jupyter notebook instance is hosted on a local machine.
+The cloud cluster where the Kubeflow Pipelines instance resides have two node pools: one is for running the Kubeflow Pipelines servers, for example, ml-pipeline and ml-pipeline-ui, and the other is for running the pipelines.

 Moreover, in this example, the benchmark script [run_service_api.ipynb](https://github.com/jingzhang36/pipelines/blob/different_tools/tools/benchmarks/run_service_api.ipynb)